grdo9107/msds696/README.md

 - Clean and normalize descriptions
 - Assign 12 character unique IDs to each unique project
 - Extract top-5 keywords using KeyBERT from descriptions
-- Bulk upsert project records into Postgres projects table
+- Bulk upsert project records into Postgres `projects` table
 - **Input:** `1_retrieval/data/projects.csv`
 - **Output:** `projects table`

 #### 2.2 Extract Project Personnel from Descriptions
 **Script:** `b_extract_personnel_from_description.py`
 - Read raw scraped project data
-- Extract project personnel data from descriptions into lists using regex patterns
+- Extract personnel data from descriptions into lists using regex patterns
-- Merge extracted lists into a single team string per project
+- Merge extracted lists into a single string with project team entries
-- Explode single team string per project into one name per row
+- Explode single string with team entries per project into one entry per row
-- Label first name for each project as "lead_pi" and the rest as "collab"
+- Label the first name listed for each project as "lead_pi" and the rest as "collab"
 - Clean up name strings to remove “PhD,” “Former Employee,” punctuation, and extra spaces
 - Write resulting project_id, name, role table to CSV
 - **Input:** `1_retrieval/data/projects.csv`